 Or vise versa.

-Tom Joyce is managing partner, art director and designer at Creativewerks in Berkeley, California and Washington DC [ www.creativewerks.com ].
-Previously creative director at Cohn & Wells Advertising and Retail Concepts; associate creative director at Visa USA, and art director at Cunningham & Walsh, Doyle Dane Bernbach and Allen & Dorward, Tom was a founding partner of Johnson Joyce Brennan in San Francisco and a design consultant to other marketing communications agencies in the Bay Area.
+Tom Joyce is creative director and designer at Creativewerks [ www.creativewerks.com ] and partner at Company History Productions [ www.companyhistoryproductions.com ], with offices in Tiburon, California and Washington DC.
+Previously creative director at Cohn & Wells Advertising and Retail Concepts; associate creative director at Visa USA, and art director at Cunningham & Walsh, Doyle Dane Bernbach and Allen & Dorward, Tom was a founding partner of Johnson Joyce Brennan, Inc. in San Francisco and a design consultant to other marketing communications agencies in the Bay Area.
 He has created corporate identities, print, broadcast and on-line advertising, product branding, B2B marketing, event graphics, posters, magazines, books, websites and social media campaigns.

-Clients have included: Microsoft, Cisco Systems, Hewlett-Packard, THX Lucasfilm, JBL Audio, Plantronics, Westinghouse, Viacom, Visa, Citibank, Wells Fargo, Charles Schwab, Blue Shield of California, Four Seasons Resorts, Royal Viking Line, Golden Gate Transit, The Gap, Tiger Balm, California Milk Advisory Board, Skyy Spirits, City of Palo Alto, Pacific Vision Foundation and Institute of Noetic Sciences.
+Clients have included: Microsoft, Cisco Systems, Hewlett-Packard, THX Lucasfilm, JBL Audio, Plantronics, Westinghouse, Viacom, Visa, Citibank, Wells Fargo, Charles Schwab, Blue Shield of California, Four Seasons Resorts, Royal Viking Line, Golden Gate Transit, The Gap, Tiger Balm, California Milk Advisory Board, Skyy Spirits, City of Palo Alto, San Francisco Yacht Club, Pacific Vision Foundation and Institute of Noetic Sciences.